Tension Boils Over on Fox News’ “The Five” as Greg Gutfeld and Jessica Tarlov Clash in On-Air Confrontation

 “It wasn’t about policy anymore.
 It was about dignity.”

-“Greg Gutfeld humiliated Jessica Tarlov on national TV and Fox is letting it slide?” wrote one viewer.
+“Greg Gutfeld humiliated Jessica Tarlov on national TV and Fox is letting it slide?” one viewer tweeted.

 “He said what millions are thinking,” countered another.